Income Protection Insurance For Dentists

 In deciding whether income protection is appropriate for you, take into consideration:

-Depending on if you are self-employed in private practice or a dentist working for the National Health Service has additional considerations over your situation:
+Depending on whether you are self-employed in private practice or a dentist working for the National Health Service, there are additional considerations for your situation:

 Income Protection For the Self-Employed Dentist